nickangtc/nickang-blog-gatsby/content/blog/2020-10-25-not-interested-in-mastery/index.md

 ---
 title: "Not interested in mastery"
 date_published: "2020-10-25"
+date_updated: "2022-04-02"
 ---

 I can code and I think I can code well.
 But for some reason, I'm just not inclined to try and become an amazing programmer.
-For me, with programming as with many other skills, I ascribe to the mantra that*good enough is good enough*.
+For me, with programming as with many other skills, I ascribe to the mantra that *good enough is good enough*.
 Why pace the long end of the curve of diminishing returns?
 I just see no point in it.

 The founder of the visionary outdoor apparel company Patagonia, Yvon Chouinard, says the same about himself in his memoir *[Let My People Go Surfing (my notes)](/2020-09-13-notes-from-let-my-people-go-surfing-by-yvon-chouinard/)*: